johnxhobbs/git4r/README.md

 changes to be pulled from the 'origin' remote.
 This is designed to reduce frustrations, conflicts, and lost work.
-However no use of git is ever pain-free and it is expected that when these tools hit their limit, users may have to resort to full git-scm or equivalent to make drastic repairs.
+However no use of git is ever pain-free and it is expected that when these tools hit their limit, users may have to resort to full git-scm or equivalent to make more drastic repairs.

 This tool set is designed to be minimal but sufficient to get the key advantages of using git:
  - tracking changes with an audit-trail of commit messages
  - undoing mistakes
- - visualising the changes made between versions of a file or file structure
+ - visualising the changes made between versions of a file or folder
  - working on many parallel version (branches) and effortlessly swapping and merging
  - synchronising with a remote version to collaborate with others and provide backup